dcnieho/GlassesViewer/manual.md

 ![](screenshots/014.png)

-Change the lambda threshold and click `Recalculate`.
+Change the lambda parameter and click `Recalculate`.
+As you can see, more episodes of the eye-tracking data are now labeled as “fast phases”.

 ![](screenshots/015.png)

 When a new event coding is produced, it is updated in the interface.
-The red `save coding` button indicates this new event classification has not been saved to file yet.
+The red `save coding` button indicates this new event classification has not yet been saved to the recording's `coding.mat` file.

 ![](screenshots/016.png)

 Press `save coding` to save it to the recording's coding.mat file.
 When the coding is saved, the button turns green.
+The recording's `coding.mat` file has now been updated.

 ![](screenshots/017.png)

 ## 4 - Manual annotation of eye-tracking data

 Click on the second event stream in the event stream scarf (it is currently empty).
 Then click somewhere in a data stream plot to make the first annotation.
 On the dialogue box that opens, select the category to annotate the marked episode with.
+Note that it is advised to change the time window to start from 0 seconds, as the first annotation will start from there.

 ![](screenshots/018.png)

-The code is now applied.
+The code is now applied, and shown as a colored block in the event stream scarf, and as a colored highlight in each data stream:

 ![](screenshots/019.png)